logzio/logz-docs/_source/integrations/alice-slack-chatbot.md

 contributors:
   - imnotashrimp
   - danielberman
+  - yberlinger
 ---

 <!-- info-box-start:info -->
-From 24 February 2021, the Alice Slack chatbot is temporarily disabled. <br>
-Alice is getting a makeover to incorporate the recent changes to the Slack API and to provide you with better functionality. <br>
+Alice has left the building:
-The redesigned Alice will return shortly.
+The Alice Slack chatbot was disabled in February 2021 and will not return.
 {:.info-box.important}
 <!-- info-box-end -->